-But there was little he could do to address it, until now. sor.
-These total \$689,000.
+there was little he could do to address it, until now.
 While some of us baked banana nut bread and assistant professor scoured the Internet for grants.
-"My research work is related to optics and elecly need state-of-the-art facilities," he said. e're not very good at detecting can- ceiving the grants, but he was recently awarded a Department of Defense (DoD) grant to design an op-This is just one thought that con- tics and laser lab at CSULB and a National Science sumed Dr. Aftab Ahmed for years.
-Foundation (NSF) grant to design an optical biosen- "The first two days I was just unbelievably happy, binged Tiger King as the COVID-19 pandemic ex- and relieved at the same time that I will be able to do ploded across the world, the electrical engineering the work that I like to," he said of learning about the awarded grants.
+"My research work is related to optics and elecly need state-of-the-art facilities," he said. ceiving the grants, but he was recently awarded a Department of Defense (DoD) grant to design an op-This is just one thought that con- tics and laser lab at CSULB and a National Science sumed Dr. Aftab Ahmed for years.
+But Foundation (NSF) grant to design an optical biosensor.
+These total \$689.000.
+"The first two days I was just unbelievably happy, binged Tiger King as the COVID-19 pandemic ex- and relieved at the same time that I will be able to do ploded across the world, the electrical engineering the work that I like to," he said of learning about the awarded grants.
 But now it was time to get to work.
 The new optics lab contains a tunable contintromagnetics, so to do any meaningful work we real- uous wave laser that allows one to work with any wavelength from ultraviolet to infrared and a tunable It took nearly a year between applying and re-pulsed laser system, which produces very narrow pulsPAGES 12-13: Controlling at nano-scale enables a new family of optical biomedical sensors. cancer detection improving the sensitivity of existing tools and methods.
 Dr. Ahmed looked elsewhere for main (FDTD) and COMSOL Multiphysics in order to tions before the hands-on portion begins.